alysahab/Foodpanda-analysis-in-sql-server/README.md

 # Online Food Delivery Case Study

-This repository contains a case study on online food delivery implemented in SQL.
+This repository contains a case study on online food delivery implemented in **SQL server**.
 The study explores various aspects of the online food delivery domain using a relational database model.
 Below is an overview of the data tables and the scope of analysis covered.

 ### Data Tables